The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: Abstract

 \section{Abstract}

 We prove the exceptional zero conjecture for the symmetric powers of CM cuspidal eigenforms at ordinary primes.
 In other words, we determine the trivial zeroes of the associated $p$-adic $L$-functions, compute the $L$-invariants, and show that they agree with Greenberg's $L$-invariants.
+In an appendix, we prove a functional equation for some of the $p$-adic $L$-functions we construct.